 Effective crisis leaders are problem solvers and they focus on the future.
 They also have lot in common with movie directors like Steven Spielberg.
-In Part 2 of this special series on successful crisis leadership, you will learn the crisis response strategies used by one leader as he fought off lawyers and battled daily to solve 5 major problems that erupted during a crisis that left more than 1500 homeless after a major pipeline explosion.
+In Part 2 of this special series on successful crisis leadership and spokesperson skills, you will learn the crisis management, crisis response strategies and spokesperson training skills used by one leader as he fought off lawyers and battled daily to solve 5 major problems that erupted during a crisis that left more than 1500 homeless after a major pipeline explosion.
 You will also learn how corporate culture can save or sink an organization in crisis.

 Crisis Leadership Part II Background

-This special series focuses on Jim Hart, who was Vice President of Public Affairs for Texas Eastern Transmission Corporation (TETCO) when its huge natural gas pipeline exploded in a highly populated neighborhood of Edison, New Jersey.
-Jim’s team won many prestigious PR awards for their crisis leadership and crisis communication strategies in Edison.
-More importantly, TETCO earned the trust of the public and even the news media because of their approach to stakeholder engagement and crisis response.
-The goal of this special 3-part series is to help today’s crisis leaders gain deeper insights into effective crisis leadership and decision-making.
+This special report focuses on Jim Hart, who was Vice President of Public Affairs for Texas Eastern Transmission Corporation (TETCO) when its huge natural gas pipeline exploded in a highly populated area of Edison, New Jersey.
+Jim’s team won numerous prestigious PR awards for their crisis leadership, spokesperson skills and crisis communication strategies in the wake of Edison.
+More importantly, TETCO earned the trust of key stakeholders – the public, elected officials, regulatory representatives and even the news media because of their approach to stakeholder engagement and crisis response.
 For legal reasons, companies cannot always be frank about what they learn in the immediate wake of a crisis, but time has passed and we reached out to key leaders in the Edison crisis response.
-Jim has retired to his family farm in Florida, where he is active with charity groups and grows high-quality hay for area farmers.
-He also certifies aspiring pilots at a local airport and serves on the airport’s Board of Directors.
+Jim has retired in Florida to his family farm; he is active with charity groups and also grows high-quality hay for area farmers.
+He continues to be a teacher and a pilot, helping certify aspiring pilots at a local airport and serving on the airport’s Board of Directors.

-We also reached out to a couple of Jim’s key team members in Edison.
-Today, Jack Barnett is Chief Communications Officer for the Harris County Appraisal Office in Houston.
-Keith Schmidt is a PR and Crisis Consultant with Benchmark Communications, as well as a guest journalism instructor at The University of Texas.
-George Spadora, who was Edison’s newly elected mayor during this crisis, today practices law in New York.
+We also interviewed some of Jim’s key team members in Edison.
+Today, Jack Barnett is in Houston, serving as the Chief Communications Officer for the Harris County Appraisal Office.
+Keith Schmidt has joined Benchmark Communications as a PR and Crisis Consultant; he is also a guest journalism instructor at The University of Texas.
+Today, George Spadora practices law in New York; he was Edison’s newly elected mayor during TETOCO’s pipeline crisis.

 Directing The Crisis Story